People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 This is different from classic SEO.

-Why AI search visibility matters in 2026
+Why AI Search Visibility Matters in 2026

 This matters for:

-- affiliate sites
+- affiliate websites

-- review sites
+- review websites

 - SaaS tools